AymanStarlight/Palettium/README.md

 - Integrated React Router to change between different Palettes
 - Created the PaletteList Component & started constructing the Home page
 - Created the MiniPalette Component to show the palettes in the Home screen
+- Created the SingleColorPalette Component to display different color shades